IBM-Security/isam-ansible-playbook-sample/README.md

 Appliances need to have an ip address defined for their LMI.
 This may mean that appliances have had their initial setup done with license acceptance.

+If you have a Docker environment you may also download the isam-ansible docker image which takes care of all the pre-requisites, details please refer to  https://hub.docker.com/r/mludocker/isam-ansible/ .

 ## Get Started
 Clone this repository to get started, like so:
 `git clone https://github.com/ibm-security/isam-ansible-playbook-sample.git`